 When we disembarked at the north shore, we drove in to Dunoon town centre, about 1km from the ferry terminal.
 Dunoon has gone up in the world since the 1980's when it used to house a US base at close by Holy Loch.
 There are interesting shops and cafes in the bustling high street.
 The pier (as opposed to the ferry terminal) still has its Victorian pavilion which dates back to 1895.

 From Dunoon we then drove south west, through Inellan with its grand seaside houses and the unusually named village of Toward then following the ever narrowing road round to head through Knockdow and onwards towards Inverchaolain.

 Huge numbers of pheasant lined part of the road just after Inverchaolain, perched on the roadside fences until the presence of our approaching car inspired them to seek refuge in the adjacent fields.

 We parked the car (not in a passing place!) and walked down to the shore of Loch Striven to watch the gannets diving into the water.
 This was hugely impressive.

-The birds glide a 30 meters or so above the water, circling, looking for fish.
-When they see their prey they dive into the water at speeds of up to 100km per hour!
+The birds glide 30 meters or so above the water, circling, looking for fish.
+Sighting prey the birds dive into the water at speeds of up to 100km per hour!
 When they hit the water there is quite a bang and shortly afterwards, if they have been lucky the bird emerge with a fish waggling in its beak.

 We watched this fishing frenzy for quite some time enjoying the remoteness of the Loch.